BigETI/SAMPLauncherNET/README.md

 Fork this project, commit your changes and create a pull request.

 ### Translation
-Translation files are located at https://github.com/BigETI/SAMPLauncherNET/tree/master/SAMPLauncherNET/Languages , pick up `en-GB.resx` and `en-GB.Designer.cs`,
-create a copy in Visual Studio and rename it to the language's `language tag` you want to translate. https://msdn.microsoft.com/en-us/library/cc233982.aspx For example the `language tag` of spanish in Spain is `es-ES`.
+Translation files are located at https://github.com/BigETI/SAMPLauncherNET/tree/master/SAMPLauncherNET/languages , pick up `en-GB.json`, create a copy and rename it to the language's `language tag` you want to translate. https://msdn.microsoft.com/en-us/library/cc233982.aspx For example the `language tag` of spanish in Spain is `es-ES`.
-Note: You don't need to commit `TranslatorInterface.cs`.

 ### Code
 You can change anything within the source code to contribute.